 It’s also impressive that the service successfully implemented WireGuard in their infrastructure.
 With it, you get top of the line speeds and safety.
 The other protocols returned more connection errors and had worse speeds.
 If you’ll be using only WireGuard, it’s a perfect service.
 If you need a diverse (and error-prone) protocols portfolio, consider yourself warned.

 Otherwise, the service can be a handy addition when unblocking geo-restricted websites like Netflix and improving your overall online safety.
-Plus, the superb customer support, and affordable prices, really do make it a worthwhile recommendation.
+It also allows torrenting (even though the torrenting speeds weren’t that fast).
+Plus, the superb customer support and affordable prices, really do make it a worthwhile recommendation.

 Learn more about VPN providers: